Hugh Kleinpeter Gr 5 Pantera

-The removable front and rear body sections also optimized weight distribution and allowed access to the mechanical and chassis systems as is needed in a racing environment.
+Removable composite front and rear body sections also reduced weight and allowed rapid access to the mechanical and chassis systems as needed in a racing environment.

 Photo: Matt Stone

-This picture was run in full color on the front page of the Orange County Register newspaper on the Monday after the race.
-A picture of the Pantera before the crash was also in the Los Angeles Times.
-As some say: "all press is good press", and this was probably the first and last time a race Pantera got as much publicity in the LA Times!
+Capturing that moment, the photo above was run in full-color on the front page of the Orange County Register newspaper.
+A picture of the Pantera before the crash was also published in the Los Angeles Times.
+As some say: "all press is good press", and this was probably the first and last time a race Pantera got as much publicity in a major US newspaper!

 Photo: Vic Manuelli

-Picture above (provided by Vic Manuelli) is 1603 in IMSA GTO spec at Riverside Raceway.
-Unlike chassis 001, which adopted a major change in the body design with its entry into the prototype class, 1603 always kept the identifiable styling of a Pantera.
+Unlike chassis 001, which adopted a major change in the body design with its eventual entry into the prototype class, 1603 always kept the identifiable styling of a Pantera.